Talks that I offer

 THE SUBTLE ART & EXACT SCIENCE OF PRUNING

-HOW TO BE A 21st CENTURY GARDENER
+HOW TO BE A 21st CENTURY GARDENER revised in 2024

 Several groups have asked for a talk on the future of gardening in the UK.
 This has been stimulated in part by the changes that we are seeing in our weather and climate.
 Gardeners are perhaps more aware of these changes than other groups in Society.
 This talk looks at the many ways that gardeners can reduce their impact on the World’s natural resources and at the same time help those plants whose habitat is evolving faster that they can.
 It is about much more than global warming and using peat

-2 FOR THE PRICE OF ONE – plants with at least two attractive features
+2 FOR THE PRICE OF ONE – plants with at least two attractive features revised in 2024

 There are many plants that we can grow in our gardens for there are two or more reasons for growing.
 Flowers and fruit is an obvious combination but there is also scent, foliage, autumn colour, and many others.
 This talk is particularly useful for those of us with a garden that is too small and so we have to get maximum impact and value from the plants that we can grow.